-- (a) not mandate the measurement technique to apply for measuring the fair value of specific assets, such as land subject to public-sector-specific restrictions; - (b) apply only to NFP public sector entities; and - (c) apply prospectively for annual periods beginning on or after 1 January 2024, with earlier application permitted.
+- (a) not mandate the measurement technique to apply for measuring the fair value of specific assets, such as land subject to public-sector-specific restrictions; - (b) amend AASB 13 only in relation to not-for-profit public sector entities; and - (c) apply prospectively for annual periods beginning on or after 1 January 2024, with earlier application permitted.

-The Board agreed to issue a Fatal-Flaw Review (FFR) Draft version of the amending Standard for a 30-day comment period.
+The Board decided to issue a Fatal-Flaw Review (FFR) Draft version of the amending Standard for a 30-day comment period.
 The Board subcommittee is expected to finalise the FFR Draft Standard out of session in mid-October 2022.